ZECHEESELORD/buh/docs/username-formatting.md

     .thenAccept(format -> scoreboardLine.setText(format.displayName()));
 ```

+Offline cache:
+The player data module tucks the latest username inside `meta.username` of the core `players` document.
+Pull that string when a user is offline, feed it to `FormattedUsernameService#username(UUID, String)`, and you still get the colourful label without waiting for them to hop back in.
+The value refreshes on every login so renamed friends do not surprise you.

 Meta keys read:
 1) `prefix`: LuckPerms prefix (may be empty).
 2) `nameColour`: Hex `#RRGGBB` or a `NamedTextColor` name.